Convergence Rate Analysis of a Stochastic Trust Region Method via Submartingales: A Renewal-Reward Martingale Process

-In this section we consider a general random process and a stoping time $T$, which posses certain properties.
+In this section we consider a general random process and a stopping time $T$, which posses certain properties.
 We analyze the behavior of this random process and derive a bound on the expected stopping time.
-These results will be used later in the paper in the specific setting of convergence to first and second order stationary points.
-We start by defining a stopping time of a stochastic process.
+These results will be used later in the paper in the specific setting of convergence of a stochastic trust region method to first order stationary points.
+We argue that the framework presented in this section can be used for convergence analysis of a variety of stochastic algorithms.
+We start by defining a stopping time of a discrete time stochastic process.